sifis-home/wp3-solutions/README.md

     - Allows sending volatile message to the DHT for triggering Group & EDHOC Applications
     - Run *pip install -r python_requirements.txt* to install required dependencies

+- dht_ws_client.py
+    - Allows sending volatile message to the DHT for triggering Group & EDHOC Applications
+    - Also prints messages received back from the DHT
+    - Run *pip install websockets* to install required dependencies

 - californium-extended/
     - Modified version of the Californium CoAP library with support for EDHOC and Group OSCORE